Zaxxon709/debridmanager/README.md

 Sync Addons:
-If you decide to install additional supported add-ons you can sync them to your debrid account with one click!<br>
+If you decide to install additional supported add-ons you can sync them to your debrid account with one click!<br><br>